ManhTrinhNguyen/Ansible-/README.md

  - and this `--inventory` flag take a file location as a parameter or a comma separated list of IP addresses.
 And if I am passing IP address just one IP address in this case, and not a file location I have to do `,` like this : `command = "ansible-playbook --inventory ${self.public_ip}, <Ansible-deploy-file>"` so Ansible knows we are passing the IP address not a file

+And now on the IP address, we have to specify the Private key location and the user, just like we did in the `hosts` file

+ - And can specify those two also using flag and also parameterize the value `--private-key ${var.ssh_key_private}` .

+ - In the `terraform.tfvars` I will set `ssh_key_private = /User/trinhnguyen/.ssh/id_rsa` .
+This will be the private key location

+ - To specify user `--user ec2-user` .
+I can also parameterize it as well

 ```
 resource "aws_instance" "myapp" {
   ami = data.aws_ami.amazon-linux-image.id